xen/flask-project-template/README.md

 Open http://127.0.0.1:5000/, customize project files and **have fun**.

-If you have any ideas how to improve it [Fork project](https://github.com/xen/flask-project-template/fork) and send me pull request.
+If you have any ideas about how to improve it [Fork project](https://github.com/xen/flask-project-template/fork) and send me a pull request.

 ## Requirements

-If you never worked with python projects then simpliest way is run project inside Docker.
+If you never worked with python projects then the simplest way is run project inside Docker.
 Follow instruction [how to install Docker in your OS](https://docs.docker.com/installation/).

 If you familiar with web development then you need Python and Node.js:
-- Recent Python supported version with sqlite library (usually it is included)
+- Recent Python supported version with SQLite library (usually it is included)
-- Working `virtualenv` command, name can vary, so you can change it inside `Makefile`
+- Working `virtualenv` command, a name can vary, so you can change it inside `Makefile`
 - `make`
 - [`bower`](http://bower.io/), if you already have `node.js` with `npm` then run this command: